What Do You Know About Smoking During Pregnancy?

 The correct answer is

+A baby’s lungs and airways are small.
+Breathing smoke-filled air makes it hard for the baby to breathe.
+It can cause lung problems such as pneumonia and bronchitis and make it more likely for children to develop asthma and ear infections.
 Children of parents who smoke may lag behind in school.
 They may also be smaller than children whose parents don’t smoke.
 That’s because babies born to people who smoke during pregnancy and who are exposed to secondhand smoke after birth can have weaker lungs.
 Secondhand smoke is smoke from a burning cigarette.
 It can also be smoke that a smoker breathes out.
-A baby’s lungs and airways are small.
-Breathing smoke-filled air makes it hard for the baby to breathe.
-It can cause lung problems such as pneumonia and bronchitis.

-4. Babies born to people who smoke during pregnancy are up to 3 times more likely to die from SIDS (sudden infant death syndrome).
+4. A baby born to someone who smokes during pregnancy is more likely to die from SIDS (sudden infant death syndrome).

 You didn’t answer this question.